 The slowdown in tablet shipment over the past couple of years has been a worrying sign for most major device OEMs, regardless of which side of the OS pool they fall on.
 The Apple iPad despite it’s remarkable debut in 2010 has been failing to attract the masses of late.
 Their closest competitor in terms of sheer volume of tablets sold, Samsung hasn’t tasted much success with their various Android-based Galaxy tablets either.
 And while the Windows offering of the Surface Tablets has always been good, the price to performance ratio wasn’t balanced.

-Among the various reasons, that have been put forward by various experts to explain this slump in sales, a few salient points have come up.
+Among the various reasons, that has been put forward by various experts to explain this slump in sales, a few salient points have come up.

 - The average size of smartphone screens have increased drastically from 2010 and most smartphones now are in the 5 inch-5.5 inch phablet range.
 This has eaten away at the market share of the 7-inch tablet.